Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 ### <a name="10">:diamond_shape_with_a_dot_inside: &nbsp;All Script in together</a>
-Let's see the flow chart how all script will conncect each other.
+Let's see the flow chart of how all scripts will connect to each other.
 Our total script is three:
  1. Powershell Script
  2. ARM Template
  3. DSC Script

-First, We will compile DSC script in Automation account that we described in [Step-06](#06) --> Then we will run the Powershell script from Powershell ISE or VS Code or anywhere your wish --> In powershell script you can notice that we call the Final ARM Template file --> In the ARM template file we provided the necessery information of the Automation account where we compiled the DSC Script that we described in [Step-08](#08) --> In this way the all script are inter-connected and provision a vm with necessery configuration/setup that we told in DSC Script.
+First, We will compile the DSC script in the Automation account that we described in [Step-06](#06) --> Then we will run the Powershell script from Powershell ISE or VS Code or anywhere your wish --> In the PowerShell script, you can notice that we call the Final ARM Template file --> In the ARM template file we provided the necessary information of the Automation account where we compiled the DSC Script that we described in [Step-08](#08) --> In this way the all script are inter-connected and provision a VM with necessary configuration/setup that we told in DSC Script.

 All Script Link is below.
-Open them in your browser new tab to check.
+Open them in your browser's new tab to check.

  1. [Powershell Script](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Powershell%20Script.ps1)
  2. [Final ARM Template](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Final_ARM_Template.json)